 Students put into practice the methods used for teaching literacy to English language learners with disabilities.
 Literacy intervention techniques are applied in classroom settings.
 17 contact hours.

-Prerequisite: Graduate status, certification in special education; SPED 551, SPED 552; concurrent enrollment in SPED 555; or consent of department chair.
+Prerequisite: Graduate status, certification in special education; SPED 451 or SPED 551, SPED 552; concurrent enrollment in SPED 555; or consent of department chair.

 Offered: Annually.